Quarterly information on the breakdown of investments and on returns

 Notes to the table

-1) Weighted averages over companies: the rate of return of a company in an asset class is weighted by the company’s average investment in that asset class at the end of 2021, end of March, end of June 2022, end of September 2022 and end of December.
-2022.
+1) Weighted averages over companies: the rate of return of a company in an asset class is weighted by the company’s average investment in that asset class at the end of 2022, end of March and end of June 2023.

 2) Pension insurance companies are under legal obligation to meet the requirements of solvency regulations.
 This is not the case for public sector pension providers (Keva, VER).
 The Department of the Treasury has set an allocation limits for VER.